mn3mnn/purchase-pubg-uc-selenium-telegram-bot/README.md

 ### Notes:
 - the admin is the person who runs/stops the bot, adds users to it, adds mobile SMS codes used for payment, tracks users' usage, and resets it
-- the payment method used in this app works ONLY with Iraqi player_id and Iraqi IP address.
+- the payment method used in this app works ONLY with **Iraqi player_id and Iraqi IP address.**
+- **The source code for telegram and selenium bots is removed as the client requested.**